 Speaker 2: (18:26)

 It does not have to happen.
 We always need to remember that every story is very personal and different, right?
 If we’re talking about mom, whose milk supply to begin with was very low.
-My approach to her breastfeeding and sleeping, going to be a bit different rather than mom who had successful breastfeeding, no issues with the milk supply, and other stuff.
+My approach to her breastfeeding and sleep training, going to be a bit different rather than mom who had successful breastfeeding, no issues with the milk supply, and other stuff.
 Uh, but definitely for talking to both mom with excellent supply baby who’s P and pooping and gaining weight up until this moment.
 And if he feeds six times at night, when he’s like five months old, if he will move to twice at night, I will be very honest.
 Nobody would die.
 Yeah, baby.

 What about once a night?
 I would say to no one, this guys aren’t going to fall.
 If that five month old, my, my son, my son, JJ, I mean, he’s now 22 months and I’m not nursing him anymore, but I had him down to one, one night feed in a 12 hour period.
 By the time he was about three months and he was exclusively breastfed, and he gained as far as I remember, very well beautifully.
 He was a very baby